Hickory Ridge Concert Series

 2020 Season, Covid style!

-Friends, The Illinois State Museum has announced that due to the ongoing CORVID-19 virus spread, all public programs at all branches of the Illinois State Museum will be canceled through April 10th.
-This means the our March 21st show with Ariane Lydon has been cancelled.
-I will be re-booking her as soon as her schedule permits.
-As of now, we do expect to be back up and running by our April show with Willie Carlysle but keep an eye on this web site for updates as the situation evolves.
+Friends, The Illinois State Museum has now announced that due to the ongoing CORVID-19 virus spread, all public programs at all branches of the Illinois State Museum will be canceled through the end of May.
+This means the our March, April and May shows have all been been cancelled.
+I will be re-booking acts as soon as our mutual schedules permits.
+As of now, we have no word about when we will be able to return to the Dickson Mounds Museum, but keep an eye on this web site for updates as the situation evolves.
 Our sister series, Music At The Museum has been permanently cancelled.

 The Hickory Ridge Concert Series is committed to providing a safe and welcoming atmosphere where people enrich their spirits through the power of music.
 Our commitment to that mission continues and we are taking this step to help assure the safety of our artists and our audience.
 Please take care of yourselves, avoid large groups of people and be sure to constantly wash your hands.
 We want to see you all back at Dickson Mounds when this has passed!

 The Hickory Ridge Concert Series is a once a month acoustic music concert series that I’ve been producing in one form or another non stop since 1989.
 We are currently working in partnership with the Dickson Mounds Museum, a branch of the Illinois State Museum that sits on the bluffs of the Illinois River Valley overlooking the Emiquon National Wildlife Refuge.
 This has been an excellent partnership and we just celebrated 25 years at Dickson Mounds (30 years in all).
 We feature folk, blues, old time, singer-songwriter and even on rare occasions, bluegrass music in the handicapped accessible 150 seat auditorium of the Dickson Mounds Museum.

 We want to thank the Big Horse Inn and Suites in Lewistown, IL for providing rooms for our